Rashid Karim: Critiques of his novels

+Prem Ekti Lal Golap (প্রেম একটি লাল গোলাপ) is the most prominent novels of Rashid Karim.
+It was first published in the 1977 Eid number of Bichitra.
+Later, the novel was published as a book.
+Its biggest accolade was the rare, page-long praise by legendary author Sunil Gangopadhyay in Desh magazine, which cemented its place in contemporary Bengali literature.
+Based on this novel, Bangladesh Television (BTV) also produced a drama with the same name.
+Renowned actor Piyush Bandopadhyay and actress Shampa Reza played the two main characters.

-The novel for which Karim earned more reputation is Prem Ekti Lal Golap.
-This is the most successful novel of him, or of the contemporary Bengali novels, for its meticulous psychoanalytic element.
-The novelist has placed the outer behaviour and the subconscious thoughts juxtapositionally are a well proportionate way.
+This is one the most successful novel of the contemporary Bengali novels, at that time Bangladesh.
+The novelist balances the character's outer behavior and subconscious thoughts at the same time.
 Karim's expression in this regard is more spontaneous in Prem Ekti Lal Golap.
-Commenting on this novel Zillur Rahman Siddiqui, an eminent poet and critic of the country said: He can visualise the great in the silly, the tiny movement of the soul can take a true picture in his pen and thus Rashid Karim has again proved that he is one of the greatest creative fiction writers of the country.
+Commenting on this novel, Zillur Rahman Siddiqui, an eminent poet and critic of the country, said:

+"He can visualise the great in the silly, the tiny movement of the soul can take a true picture in his pen and thus Rashid Karim has again proved that he is one of the greatest creative fiction writers of the country."

 In general, it is profound that autobiographical elements are present in Karim's novels, since his novels sketch the middle-class people and their socio-political environment, which is his own.
-If we look into his swan song Jibon Moron we will find the presence of some similar incidents that the novelist himself experienced in his own life.
+If we look into his swan song, Jibon Moron, we will find the presence of some similar incidents that the novelist himself experienced in his own life.
 He himself also went through an adolescent love affair with a girl whose name is not even exposed in the swan song.
-The marriage of the girl imprinted a great shock on his mind and resultantly he gave up any sort of writing.
-Though the novelist has confessed that if this girl would not appear in his life, he would never be able to be a writer.
-Once upon a time he had relation with two girls, which is also a common subject in his novels.
+The marriage of the girl imprinted a great shock on his mind, and resultantly he gave up any sort of writing.
+Though the novelist has confessed that if this girl had not appeared in his life, he would never have been able to be a writer.
+Once upon a time he had relations with two girls, which is also a common subject in his novels.
 The shadows of this girl or their marriage are not very faint in Karim's novels also.
-The shifting of Karim's family to Dhaka from Kolkata is another significant autobiographical element that has taken a large space in his novels.
+The shifting of Karim's family to Dhaka from Kolkata is another significant autobiographical element that has taken up a large space in his novels.

 Literary style

-The novels of Karim have that capacity to give his readers a sort of cathartic feeling – and everyone will agree with the point that before his novels we did not meet such modern individuals in Bengali fiction.
-He is the pioneer Bengali novelist to expose the modern man – the flexibility and fickleness that every modern human being goes across regarding his love, sex and everything.
-No other contemporary Bengali novelist could expose the inner soul so tremendously.

-Publisher and writer Mofidul Haque said: he was very confident about his writing.
-He wrote what he believed in.
-He taught us about the ecstasy of obtaining knowledge and passion.
+Karim's novels explored modern individuals and themes related to love, identity, and human behavior in Bengali fiction.
+Writer Mofidul Haque stated that Karim was confident about his writing and wrote according to his beliefs.